-Shorty Creek lies approximately 125 road km northwest of Fairbanks, Alaska (~ population 100,000) and 4 kms to the south of the abandoned mining town of Livengood and the all-weather paved Elliott Highway.
+Shorty Creek lies approximately 125 road km northwest of Fairbanks, Alaska (~ population 100,000) and 4 km to the south of the former mining town of Livengood and the all-weather paved Elliott Highway.

 Freegold acquired Shorty Creek after completing a data review that suggested the project had the potential to host a series of copper-gold porphyry deposits.
 Exploration since 2014 has included ground geophysics, geochemical surveys, and diamond drilling.

 In 2015 Freegold completed an initial drill program.
 The program discovered copper mineralization associated with a 1,500-metre x 1,000 magnetic high at Hill 1835.
 Three holes were drilled, with Hole SC 15-03 intersecting 91 metres grading 0.55% copper,7.02 g/t Ag, and 0.14 g/t Au.

 Subsequent drilling in the Hill 1835 target has intersected copper mineralization as chalcopyrite within quartz stockwork veining hosted in shale/siltstones and as ﬁne disseminations and blebs primarily along bedding planes, with the copper mineralization appearing to be associated with the magnetic high.

 Hill 1835 is only one of the potentially signiﬁcant areas at Shorty Creek.
 Similar to many signiﬁcant porphyry districts, a large zone of several other target areas has been identiﬁed with an area of nearly 10 km in diameter, including the prominent 6km long magnetic feature on Hill 1710.